Tom-McDermott/gr-hpsdr/README.md

 * v3.0 - Supports 1 to 7 receivers.
 Your actual hardware likely supports fewer than 7 receivers.
 Hermes supports 4, Red Pitaya 6.
 More than 4 receivers / 384k requires the use of gigabit Ethernet.

-NOTE: Version 3.0 in github releases tab is the gnuradio 3.9 release.
-The git tag v3.0 points to the wrong place (perhaps to be fixed later).